eaprelsky/infodynamics/book/09_01_individual_validation.md

 ## Conclusion: Empirical Foundation Established

-Our Stanford dataset validation provides strong empirical support for information physics as a scientific theory of human cognition.
+Our Stanford dataset validation provides strong empirical support for information dynamics as a scientific theory of human cognition.
 The results demonstrate that:

 1. **Information conductance reliably predicts** cognitive performance across multiple domains
 2. **Individual differences are substantial and meaningful**, explaining why some people excel while others struggle